 | Clinical Use|

 Cobicistat is an inhibitor of cytochrome P450 3A (CYP3A) enzymes.
 It has no activity against HIV but is intended for use as a pharmacokinetic enhancer of antiretroviral agents that are metabolized by these enzymes.
 It currently is approved for use only with the integrase inhibitor elvitegravir and the protease inhibitors atazanavir and darunavir (once daily, at the dosages listed above).

 | Use in Initial vs Subsequent Therapy|

 Adult and adolescent treatment guidelines of the U.S. Department of Health and Human Services designate cobicistat in combination with elvitegravir + tenofovir + emtricitabine as an "alternative" regimen for use in initial treatment of HIV infection.

 In a Phase III study of initial treatment, cobicistat was compared with ritonavir as a pharmacokinetic enhancer of atazanavir, each combination given with tenofovir and emtricitabine.
-At week 48, by snapshot analysis, rates of HIV suppression to <50 copies/mL were 85% in the atazanavir + cobicistat group and 87% in the atazanavir + ritonavir group; the difference was not statistically significant.(1) An earlier Phase II study also compared cobicistat with ritonavir in combination with atazanavir plus tenofovir/emtricitabine in treatment-naive patients.
+At week 48, by snapshot analysis, rates of HIV suppression to <50 copies/mL were 85% in the atazanavir + cobicistat group and 87% in the atazanavir + ritonavir group; the difference was not statistically significant.(3) An earlier Phase II study also compared cobicistat with ritonavir in combination with atazanavir plus tenofovir/emtricitabine in treatment-naive patients.
 At 48 weeks, by intention-to-treat analysis, HIV RNA was suppressed to <50 copies/mL in 82% of the cobicistat group and 86% of the ritonavir group; CD4 cell increases were 230 cells/µL and 206 cells/µL, respectively.(4) A single-arm open label Phase III evaluation of darunavir + cobicistat + 2 NRTIs in patients without darunavir-associated resistance mutations showed HIV suppression to <50 copies/mL in 83% of the study group at 48 weeks.(5)

 Cobicistat has not been studied in treatment-experienced patients.